cschreib/kmos-scripts/README.md

 ```

 3) Now copy the "make_calib.sh" file into the working directory.
 Open it to make sure that :
-- all the calibration sets are listed in the CALIBS variable
+- all the calibration sets are listed in the `CALIBS` variable
-- the raw data directory is correct in RAW_DIR
+- the raw data directory is correct in `RAW_DIR`
-- the value of GRATING matches your observations (the format is `XXX`, where "X" is the name of the band in which you observe; by default is it the K band, so `GRATING=KKK`; in our some other of our own KMOS programs we used H+K, so `GRATING=HKHKHK`; you get the point).
+- the value of `GRATING` matches your observations (the format is `XXX`, where "X" is the name of the band in which you observe; by default is it the K band, so `GRATING=KKK`; in our own KMOS programs we used H+K, so `GRATING=HKHKHK`; you get the point).

 Then run it.
 ```bash